darkwheel/Unity-Vred/README.md

 Python file
   Make sure Vred is started and all objects you want to control are there
-  Tipp: You can use the python file as an .exe, so you dont have to start it with the console or an IDE Start the python file.
+  Tipp: You can use the python file as an .exe, so you dont have to start it with the console or an IDE.
+  Start the python file.

   Now they should connect automatically